The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Theorems and

 The ten points in this grid indicate potential corners for any immersed convex $5$-gon contributing to Following the image of the counterclockwise boundary of an immersed 5-gon whose boundary enters a neighborhood of this grid, one sees that \begin{enumerate} \item Corner points can map to one of the indicated 10 points, \item If three or more consecutive corner points and the arcs between them are mapped into this neighborhood, then the conclusion of Proposition \ref{monocle} is violated. \end{enumerate} Hence at most 2 corners and the arcs between them are mapped into this grid.

+More generally, similar arguments show the following result. \begin{lemma} In a neighborhood of a transverse intersection of $L_i$ with $L_j$, where $i,j$ may or may not be equal, the successive push-offs form a grid similar to Figure \ref{griddyfig}.
+If the boundary of an immersed convex $n$-gon passes through such a grid region, it passes through without turning, or else it makes either a left turn, or a left U-turn (i.e., two consecutive left turns, after which it leaves the grid region on a parallel copy of the curve it entered on.) \end{lemma}

 Another useful observation in organizing the enumeration of polygons is to focus on a neighborhood of the the point $d_0$ of Figure \ref{Generatorsfig}.
 A illustration of a neighborhood of this point is given in Figure \ref{twistyfig}.
 It is straightforward to check that any immersed convex polygon representing some component $\mu^n$ which intersects this neighborhood must intersect it in one of exactly four ways, two of which are illustrated in Figure \ref{twistyfig}.
+This is because the complementary regions on both sides of $L_0$ near $d_0$ contain corners of the pillowcase.

-In particular this shows that any polygon representing a non-zero $\mu^n$ which enters this neighborhood must have output point $d_0$, that is, must contribute to a calculation of the type $\mu^n(x_1,\dots, x_n)= d_0+ \dots.$
+In particular, the polygon boundary must make a left U-turn in this region, involving exactly one or two vertices.
+This argument also shows that any polygon representing a non-zero $\mu^n$ which enters this neighborhood must have output point $d_0$, that is, must contribute to a calculation of the type $\mu^n(x_1,\dots, x_n)= d_0+ \dots.$ The same argument applies equally well to the portion of $L_1$ around $d_1$.

+In a similar way, the behavior of a polygon boundary passing through the area around $a_0$ or $a_1$ can be analyzed.
+In this case, only one of the two complementary regions next to $L_i$ contains a pillowcase corner, which allows a polygon boundary to pass through the $a_i$ region without the polygon lying completely in a neighborhood of $L_i$, but the additional options to complete this portion with only left turns and Gauss map degree 1 are easily enumerated.

 A patient reader, armed with these observations, can complete the proof of Theorems \ref{maincalc} and \ref{testthm}.